 Fibre

 Taste is a number one purchase motivator for most global consumers, so we make sure our fibres have a clean taste as well as a neutral colour.
-They can also be easily blended into food and beverages to provide key functional benefits such as mouthfeel in beverages and binding cohesion in bars.
-As well as supporting gut and digestive health, our portfolio of fibres offers fat, sugar and calorie reduction, lower glycaemic response, exceptional digestive tolerance and cholesterol management.
+Tate & Lyle fibres that can also be easily blended into food and beverages to provide key functional benefits, as well as supporting several health benefits like gut and digestive health.
+Our portfolio of fibre plays well in different applications and offers fat, sugar and calorie reduction, lower glycaemic response, exceptional digestive tolerance and can support weight management*.

 We work in partnership with you to respond to consumers’ changing tastes.
-From creating a new line of products to reformulating an existing line or launching a line extension, we can help you formulate the perfect product.
+From creating a new line of products to reformulating an existing line or launching a line extension, we can help you formulate the perfect product to meet your consumers' goals.

 We offer soluble fibres that provide exceptional taste, colour and texture, and ease of use across diverse bakery applications.
 They can also help to promote a selection of nutrition benefits, and some are often used in “no sugar added” and “sugar-free” baked goods*.